sniperkit/hmap/README.md

 comparable.
 Henceforth, they may not be used as map keys (it panics).

 This is an implicit restriction that we hope to see lifted in Go2.
-In the meanwhile, the hmap package lifts he  implicit restriction on map keys.
+In the meanwhile, the hmap package does not present any implicit restriction on map keys.

 For completeness, please refer to the package [documentation].